Date: 25 June 2014. Expert Advice versus

 the bracket.
 Thanks to Doc I can do it without help -- and out

-here, there's not a lot of help to be found.
+here, three miles from shore there is a derth of help to be found.

 Then, on Thursday evening while cruising along nicely the engine